Kirill Shamalov: Early life and education

 Shamalov is the younger son of Nikolai Shamalov.

-Shamalov was educated at Saint Petersburg State University, where he obtained a degree in jurisprudence.
+Shamalov was educated at Saint Petersburg State University, where he obtained a degree in law.

 Career

 After graduating at the age of 25, Shamalov was given an executive position at Gazprom-Media, Russia's largest media holding company.

 Shamalov became an industry leader in 2012 when the owners of Sibur promoted him from Vice President of Business Administration to Deputy CEO.
-Shamalov owned 0.5% stake in the company, while in June 2013 his offshore company Kylsyth Investments Limited based in Belize acquired 3.8% stake in the company for only US$100.
+Shamalov owned a 0.5% stake in the company, while in June 2013 his offshore company Kylsyth Investments Limited based in Belize acquired a 3.8% stake in the company for only US$100.
 In August 2014, his Russian company Yauza 12, with the help of a loan from Gazprombank, purchased an additional 17% of Sibur from Gennady Timchenko, owner of Sibur, for roughly $2.2 billion.

 According to the OCCRP, Shamalov owned a vast network of offshore companies by 2013.

 In April 2017, Bloomberg reported that Shamalov sold his shares of Sibur that he purchased from Timchenko to Leonid Mikhelson, the other owner of Sibur.

 Sanctions

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals.
-Since his February 2013 marriage to Vladimir Putin's daughter Katerina and to join the elite billionaires group close to Vladimir Putin, Shamalov had become a major shareholder in Sibur in less than 18 months and a year later had received a billion dollar loan from Gazprombank, which was under United States sanctions (EO 13662), and had purchased a 17% stake in Sibur from Gennady Timchenko, who was under United States sanctions (EO 13661).
+Since his February 2013 marriage to Vladimir Putin's daughter Katerina and joining the elite billionaires group close to Vladimir Putin, Shamalov had become a major shareholder in Sibur in less than 18 months and a year later had received a billion dollar loan from Gazprombank, which was under United States sanctions (EO 13662), and had purchased a 17% stake in Sibur from Gennady Timchenko, who was under United States sanctions (EO 13661).

 Shamalov was also sanctioned by the British government on 24 February 2022, for his role at PAO SIBUR Holding, which was judged to have aided in the invasion of Ukraine.

 Personal life

 In February 2013, Shamalov married Katerina Tikhonova, Putin's second daughter, at Igora, a small ski resort near Sosnovo in the Leningrad Oblast.
 In January 2018, Shamalov and Tikhonova separated.
 He allegedly lost 50% of his wealth due to this separation.

 Later in 2018, Shamalov reportedly married Zhanna Volkova (Жанна Волкова).
 They have a daughter.
 The couple separated in mid-2021 and are in the midst of divorce proceedings.
 Shamalov filed a lawsuit to dismiss their marriage as invalid.

-Shamalov owns millions of dollars worth of real estate in Russia and France.
+Shamalov owns millions of dollars' worth of real estate in Russia and France.
 On 14 March 2022, two Russian activists were arrested for breaking into and occupying Shamalov's villa in Biarritz, France; the activists had announced they intended to use the property to house Ukrainian refugees from the Russian invasion of Ukraine.